 This article will go through how to add a screen as a test/preview screen into ScreenCloud.
-When adding a screen, you have the option to create the screen as a trial screen.
+When adding a screen, you have the option to create the screen as a preview screen.
 This screen can be used for previewing and testing content before being pushed live by your organization free of charge.
-You can follow our instructions below on how to set up a free test/trial screen using your laptop or you can follow the same steps for using the pairing code with a supported device connected to a screen.
+You can follow our instructions below on how to set up a free test/preview screen using your laptop or you can follow the same steps for using the pairing code with a supported device connected to a screen.

 Table of contents: